-Notes to the Interim Condensed Consolidated Financial Statements For the Nine Months Ended December 31, 2020
+Notes to the Consolidated Financial Statements As at and for the years ended March 31, 2021 and 2020

-7.5 Quebec Properties (Continued)
+7.5 Quebec Properties (continued)

 Subsequent to the Agreement, the FCI Property was included in a corporate restructuring and spinout of assets from Osisko into a new public company called O3 Mining Inc. ("O3 Mining").
 The FCI Agreement was transferred from Osisko to O3 Mining at this time.
 Therefore, O3 Mining is now the Optionor and Operator of the Property and all other terms and conditions of the Agreement remaining unchanged.